instana/instana-idea-php-plugin/README.md

 # Instana Support for IntelliJ based IDEs

-Tiny plugin for IntelliJ based IDEs to make development with Instana more fun.
+A plugin for IntelliJ providing convenient shortcuts when working with the Instana PHP SDK.

 ## Features